 There are several field-specific performance measures illustrating Kojamo’s operations and result, which are particularly interesting for investors.
 On this page we explain some of the key terms and figures.

-EPRA (European Public Real Estate Association) has developed a performance measure for comparable analysis of property investment companies.
-The EPRA NAV performance measure is widely used in the real estate industry.
+EPRA (European Public Real Estate Association) has developed performance measures, Best Practices Recommendations Guidelines, for the comparable analysis of property investment companies.
+More information

-Funds from Operations (FFO)
+Funds From Operations (FFO)

 Property maintenance and repair expenses

 Property maintenance and repair expenses arise from the regular and continuous maintenance of properties, and they are recognised in the income statement above net rental income.
 Maintenance expenses are primarily related to heating, electricity, waste management, water, estate management, property taxes, real estate insurance and other maintenance costs.
 Modernisation investments that improve the revenue-generating capacity of properties, such as pipe renovation projects, are recognised in gross investments and their impacts are reflected in fair value changes in the income statement.

 Total revenue comprises rental income and charges for utilities collected by Kojamo, with the latter mainly consisting of water and sauna fees as well as fees for parking spaces.
 Total revenue is one of the two performance indicators referred to in our guidance for 2022.

 Operating profit includes net rental income as well as other other operating income and expenses, capital gains and losses, fair value changes and administrative expenses as well as depreciation and impairment.

 Like-for-Like rental growth (LfL)